payu-org/payu/docs/source/design.rst

 Post-processing PBS Jobs
 ======================

+After payu completes the experiment steps, there are some optional post-processing steps which will submit follow-up PBS jobs to do further processing on the archived output.

 collate
    When enabled, payu joins a number of smaller files which contain different parts of the model grid together into target output files.

+postscript
+   Users can specify arbitrary post-processing scripts, which runs as a separate PBS job.
+   This step is after the collate job is completed successfully, if collate is enabled.

 sync
    When enabled, payu syncs the archive directory with a specificed remote directory.
    Payu sync job is submitted after the collate job is completed successfully, if collate is enabled.
+   Currently, payu sync does not sync the latest output if postscript is configured, because postscript and sync jobs are submitted at the same time.

 Style Guide
 ===========